Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Bogoljubov assumption

 Our goal is to determine the ground state $\varphi_0(x)$.
 Since the ground state corresponds to a stable equilibrium configuration, we expand the excited state up to second order around the ground state.
 At zero temperature, if the bosons were non-interacting, then the number of particles in the condensate would satisfy $N_0 = N$.
 However, because the bosons interact, we expect $N_0 \neq N$, although both remain of the same order of magnitude.
 Accordingly, we replace the operator $a_0$ by the variable $\sqrt{N_0}$, i.e.,

-where $\sqrt{N_0} \varphi_0(x)$ is a classical quantity, in particular it is not an operator.
+where $\sqrt{N_0} \varphi_0(x)$ is a c-number, i.e., it is not an operator.
 In other words, the macroscopic part of the field is treated as a number, and only the fluctuations are quantized.